Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 The function uploads the above JSON data to the S3 bucket with a unique file name, e.g., `telemetry-data/2025-03-17-15-35-54-597252.json`.

 ## DATA INGESTION FROM S3 INTO SNOWFLAKE
-## Steps to Create an S3 Bucket and Enable Notifications
+## Steps to Enable Notifications in S3 Bucket
-## 1. Create an S3 Bucket
-   1. Go to the S3 Console:
-        * Open the AWS S3 Console.
-   2. Create a New Bucket:
-        * Click Create bucket.
-        * Enter a Bucket name (e.g., `kinesis-telemetry-data-bucket`).
-        * Choose the Region (e.g., `us-east-1`).
-        * Leave other settings as default (or configure as needed).
-        * Click Create bucket.
-## 2. Enable Event Notifications
+## 1. Enable Event Notifications
    1. Go to the Bucket Properties:
         * In the S3 Console, select the bucket you created (`kinesis-telemetry-data-bucket`).
         * Go to the __Properties__ tab.